AITutor-EvalKit: Exploring the Capabilities of AI Tutors: Evaluation

 \subsection{Intrinsic Evaluation: Quantitative Analysis}

 For intrinsic evaluation, we compare our \texttt{LoMTL} model's predictions on the test set from \citet{kochmar-etal-2025-findings} with the gold human annotations and also run \texttt{GPT-5} and \texttt{Prometheus2} on the same data.
 The average results across evaluation dimensions, presented in \Cref{tab:intrinsic_results_average}, show that \texttt{Prometheus2} performs substantially worse than both our model and \texttt{GPT-5}.
 Our model achieves the highest averaged accuracy and macro-F1 on the full test set, and it also performs competitively on the demonstration subset.
 While \texttt{GPT-5} achieves a slightly higher averaged macro-F1 on the demonstration subset, the overall trend indicates that our model provides more reliable evaluations than \texttt{Prometheus2} and performs on par with, or better than, \texttt{GPT-5}.
-The per-dimension results are provided in \Cref{tab:intrinsic_results} of Appendix \ref{app:assessment_agreement}.
+A close inspection of the confusion matrix between human annotations and the \texttt{LoMTL} model shows strong overall agreement, with the majority of instances concentrated on the diagonal, particularly for clear {\em Yes} (3,106) and {\em No} (1,057) cases.
+However, the model exhibits systematic confusion on borderline instances and a mild tendency to over-predict {\em Yes}, especially when humans assign {\em To some extent} or {\em No} labels.
+Extended results and a related discussion, including average precision and recall scores, are provided in Table~\ref{tab:intrinsic_results_extended} in Appendix~\ref{app:eval}.

+\textbf{Performance across dimensions:} The per-dimension results, presented in \Cref{tab:intrinsic_results}, show that \texttt{Prometheus2} performs poorly, while our model notably outperforms \texttt{GPT-5} on the Mistake Identification and Actionability dimensions.
+However, it underperforms \texttt{GPT-5} by 3 and 6 percentage points in terms of macro-F1 for Mistake Location and Providing Guidance, respectively.
+A similar trend is observed in the ten dialogues used for demonstration.